 The elements of the New York statute are listed here for general information only and to indicate the complexity of factors that the court must consider in rendering its decision.
 Every case is different and a judge will weigh some factors in a particular case more than others depending on the facts of the case.

-Note: Child Custody and Support is not considered part of the equitable distribution.
+Note: Child Custody and Support are not considered part of the equitable distribution.
 Please see our Family Law section for information on that subject.